wba234/vpltools/README.md

 # Automatic Module Discovery
 A module called ```findmodules``` which facilitates use of the Moodle VPLs by searching the current working directory for files which may be student work.
+There is also a feature which can generate ```vpl_evaluate.cases``` files automatically.
+This has the advantage of showing individual tests on the VPL web page, instead of one big test.
+The hope is that this makes debugging more approachable.
+See examples below for how to do this.

 ### Example Usages
 1. Minimal Use.
 Find student's file, and run tests.